An operator algebraic approach to symmetry defects and fractionalization: G -Defect Representations

-In what follows, we assume we have a state $\omega_0 \colon \fA \to \bbC$.
-While in our examples, $\omega_0$ will usually be the unique frustration free ground state of a Hamiltonian (see section \ref{sec:HamiltonianDynamics}), we do not assume that in this section.
+Let $\omega_0 \colon \fA \to \bbC$ be a state.
+While in our examples, $\omega_0$ will usually be the unique frustration free ground state of a nice Hamiltonian (see Section \ref{sec:HamiltonianDynamics} for definitions and the assumptions on our Hamiltonian), we do not assume that in this section.
 We let $\pi_0 \colon \fA \to B(\cH_0)$ be the GNS representation for $\omega_0$.
 Note that $\pi_0$ is faithful since $\fA$ is UHF algebra and hence simple.